Shuffled Linear Regression via Spectral Matching: Numerical Results

 We evaluate the performance of the proposed solution in \eqref{eq08} and \eqref{eq04b} by comparing it to the following baselines: \begin{itemize} \item \textbf{Oracle Bound}: Assuming $\Piv^\star$ is known, the shuffled LASSO problem in \eqref{eq03} simplifies to a classical LASSO problem as shown in \eqref{eq04b} with $\widehat\Piv=\Piv^\star$. \item \textbf{Method in} \cite{Alternating_Mat_SLR}: This baseline computes the permutation $\widehat\Piv$ by using \eqref{eq34} and subsequently applies the LASSO solution in \eqref{eq04b}. \item \textbf{Convex Relaxation} \cite[Algorithm 1]{SLR_CS3}: This method addresses the problem through an $\ell_1$-minimization approach:\footnote{Originally, the approach in \cite{SLR_CS3} was designed for a noiseless environment.
 We have adapted it to accommodate noisy observations by modifying the linear constraint to an $\ell_2$-norm constraint, which aligns with common practices in compressed sensing \cite{10.5555/2526243}.}

 where $\eta$ is a predefined parameter.
 Given the combinatorial nature of $\Piv$, this non-convex problem poses significant challenges.
 To tackle this challenge, Ref. \cite{SLR_CS3} relaxes the feasible set for $\Piv$ from the set of permutation matrices to that of doubly-stochastic matrices, transforming the problem into a convex one.
 After solving the resultant convex programming, the solution for the doubly-stochastic matrix is projected back onto the set of permutation matrices $\mathcal{P}_m$.
 Subsequently, $\Xv$ is estimated by addressing the $\ell_2$-constrained $\ell_1$-minimization problem using the estimated permutation matrix. \item \textbf{Branch-and-Bound (BnB) Algorithm} \cite[Algorithm 3]{SLR_CS3}: This method tackles the non-convex problem described in \eqref{eq37} by employing the BnB algorithm.
-This approach iteratively divides the permutation set into subsets and searches for the optimal solution within them. \end{itemize} Unless otherwise specified, in our simulations we fix $n=30$, $m=10$, $t=1000$, and $s=2$.
-This choice results in an underdetermined system, even when permutations are known, thereby underscoring the critical role of exploiting feature sparsity.
-The hyperparameter $\rho$ in \eqref{eq04b} is set to $1$, and $\eta$ in \eqref{eq37} is set to $10$.
-All the convex programming problems are solved using CVX \cite{cvx}.
+This approach iteratively divides the permutation set into subsets and searches for the optimal solution within them. \end{itemize} Unless otherwise specified, in our simulations we fix $n=30$, $m=10$, $t=1000$, and $s=6$.
+This choice results in an underdetermined system, even when permutations are known, thereby underscoring the critical role of exploiting feature sparsity. { According to Theorem \ref{theorem4}, a sufficient condition for achieving diminishing estimation error requires the penalty coefficient in \eqref{eq03} to satisfy $\rho \gtrsim \sigma \sqrt{\frac{\ln n}{m}}$.
+Motivated by this, we adjust the penalty coefficient as $\rho = 20 \sigma \sqrt{\frac{\ln n}{m}}$.\footnote{ Alternatively, when knowledge of system parameters such as $\sigma$ is unavailable, the penalty parameter can be selected using conventional parameter tuning methods, such as grid search with cross-validation or feature selection via Akaike Information Criterion (AIC) or the Bayesian Information Criterion (BIC).} For the baseline algorithms in \cite{SLR_CS3}, we tested various values for the hyperparameter $\eta$ in \eqref{eq37} and found that $\eta = 10$ generally yields the best results across most setups.} All the convex programming problems are solved using CVX \cite{cvx}.